Each day will feature around 3 hours of programming, divided into 2 sessions, beginning at 1 pm EDT

 Jean-Willy Kunz has created a very successful transcription of Saint-Saëns’ beloved music.
-He will perform this outdoors at a zoo on the new Bach-Mobile, which is used in and around Montreal to publicize the organ and the Canadian International Organ Competition (CIOC).
-This performance will also include poetry and engaging artwork.
+He will perform this outdoors at Granby Zoo on the new Bach-Mobile, which is used in and around Montreal to publicize the organ and the Canadian International Organ Competition (CIOC).
+This performance will also include poetic introductions.

 Wednesday August 11